 With this app, you can turn the lights on and off.
 As well as adjust the setting you have the light set in.
 There are a total of eight different modes that you can choose from.
 Allowing you to change the colour of the lights with the sound to the different effects that you might want to have when you use the lights during your performance.

 You can also change the settings on the back of the light.
-Which can be convenient if you’re standing next to the master light, and you need it to switch modes.
+This can be convenient if you’re standing next to the master light, and you need it to switch modes.

 This is particularly useful when you have a few of these lights attached to improve the visibility of the area.

-As other Chauvet DJ lighting system, this lighting system is one of the best if you want a large display that moves.
+Like other Chauvet DJ lighting systems, this lighting system is one of the best if you want a large display that moves.
 You can get it for around $400.